junxit/us-congress-bills-119/metadata.md

 - 2025-01-23 — Introduced in House
 - 2025-01-23 — Introduced in House
 - 2025-01-23 — Referred to the House Committee on Veterans' Affairs.
+- 2025-03-04 — Referred to the Subcommittee on Health.
+- 2025-03-25 — Forwarded by Subcommittee to Full Committee by Voice Vote.
+- 2025-03-25 — Subcommittee Consideration and Mark-up Session Held
+- 2025-05-06 — Committee Consideration and Mark-up Session Held
+- 2025-05-06 — Ordered to be Reported by Voice Vote.
+- 2025-05-17 — Placed on the Union Calendar, Calendar No. 72.
+- 2025-05-17 — Reported by the Committee on Veterans' Affairs.
+H. Rept.
+119-99.
+- 2025-05-17 — Reported by the Committee on Veterans' Affairs.
+H. Rept.
+119-99.